How is the Trekking in Nepal?

 How fit do I need to be?

-You don’t have to be a mountaineer or athletic to come to Nepal.
-As long as you are in average physical shape or reasonably fit and have a positive attitude, self-confidence, and strong determination can achieve the goal of trekking in the Himalayas.
-If you are planning a trek longer than a week that involves going to high altitudes, exercising and jogging, or climbing stairs regularly before coming to Nepal definitely be rewarded.
+You don’t have to be a mountaineer or an athlete to Trekking in Nepal.
+As long as you’re in average physical shape or reasonably fit, and have a positive attitude, self-confidence, and strong determination, you can achieve the goal of trekking in the Himalayas.
+If you’re planning a trek longer than a week that involves high altitudes or passes, regularly exercising, jogging for an hour, or climbing stairs before coming to Nepal will definitely help you adjust to the physical demands of the journey.

 When is the best time to trek in Nepal?